jtiala/wpdl/README.md

 # wpdl

-Scrape data from a WordPress instance.
+Scrape posts and pages from a WordPress instance and filter out stuff you don't want to see.

 ## Pre-requisites